cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/scrollview.md

 ### ScrollBar Setting

 ScrollBar is optional.
-You can choose to set either a Horizontal ScrollBar or Vertical ScrollBar or of course set them both.
+You can choose to set either a Horizontal ScrollBar or a Vertical ScrollBar or of course set them both.

 To build a connection, you can drag a node with the ScrollBar component in the __Hierarchy__ over to the corresponding field in ScrollView.